RoshanShrivastav/Local-DNS-Attack-and-Detection/README.md

-# COMP8677-Networking-and-Data-Security-Final-Project

-## Project Description
-Final Project for COMP 8677 (Several Attacks using SEED lab)

-## Local DNS Attack and Detection
+# Local DNS Attack and Detection

 Steps to Run the Project:
 1. Build and Run the Docker Compose file